zalando/postgres-operator/docs/reference/cluster_manifest.md

   Resource configuration for connection pooler deployment.

 * **sidecars**
-  Extra containers to run alongside with PGBouncer container.
+  Extra containers to run alongside with PGBouncer container in the same pod.

 ## Custom TLS certificates